 Equity release is a financial option designed for homeowners in the UK who are typically aged 55 and over.
-It allows you to unlock the cash tied up in your property without having to sell or move out, providing a valuable source of income or lump sum payment during retirement.
+It allows you to unlock the cash tied up in your property without selling or moving out, providing a valuable source of income or lump sum payment during retirement.

 For instance, imagine that you’re a retired homeowner with a home worth £300,000 and no outstanding mortgage.
-By using an equity release plan, you could access part of your home’s value as either a lump sum or as regular income payments to supplement your pension.
+Using an equity release plan, you could access part of your home’s value as either a lump sum or as regular income payments to supplement your pension.